RichardMidnight/pi-safe/README.md

  - Create a library of your own pi images, then restore them to whatever media you want, whenever you want.

- - Can be run fully from the command line or use the easy menu interface.
+ - Can be run from the command line or use the easy menu interface.

  - Should work with most debian and arch distros, see below.